mikage-emu/3dbrew/content/OTP_Registers.md

 <td><p>0x1A</p></td>
 <td><p>0x6</p></td>
 <td><p>Manufacturing date (of the SoC?).
 Usually month(s) before the
-dates in the logs stored in <a href="Flash_Filesystem" title="wikilink">TWLNAND</a>.
+dates in the logs stored in <a href="../Flash_Filesystem" title="wikilink">TWLNAND</a>.
 Each byte is one field: year, month, day, hour, minute, second.
 Year is encoded as year-1900 so that it fits in one byte.
 This order matches up with the layout of a